VictorCallejas/Space_Odyssey/README.md

 But why we say that Hal is more than a chatbot, that it is an assistant?

 Well, we can ask questions to Hal.
-But also he will be waiting for us.
+But also **he will be waiting for us**.
 Without talking to him.
 He will be able to send us notifications before a launch occurs for example, these notifications can be configured.

 ##### Inspire

-The creators are enthusiasts of space exploration, so we decided to add the challenge of 'Artify the earth', creating art and to inspire others.
+The creators are enthusiasts of space exploration, so we decided to add the challenge of 'Artify the earth', **creating art and to inspire others**.
 We are many who love the pictures of the libraries of NASA, so much that we put them on wallpaper.
-Well, better if those photos had a personal touch.
+Well, better if those photos had a **personal touch**.

 For this, we will tell Hal that we need inspiration or that he create for us a piece of art.
 He will ask us for a photo and a space style, which has to do with photos from the libraries of NASA.